TheOdinProject/curriculum/nodeJS/apis/api_basics.md

-### Learning outcomes
+### Lesson overview

-By the end of this lesson, you should be able to do the following:
+This section contains a general overview of topics that you will learn in this lesson.

 - Know what `REST` stands for.
 - Explain the purpose of using REST when structuring an API.
-- Detail the REST naming conventions for your API endpoints
+- Detail the REST naming conventions for your API endpoints.
-- Have a reinforced understanding of the HTTP Methods/Verbs
+- Have a reinforced understanding of the HTTP Methods/Verbs.
-- Describe the Same Origin Policy
+- Describe the Same Origin Policy.
-- Explain the purpose of CORS
+- Explain the purpose of CORS.
-- Use CORS as middleware in Express (Globally and on a single route)
+- Use CORS as middleware in Express (Globally and on a single route).
-- Configure CORS to only allow certain origins to access our API
+- Configure CORS to only allow certain origins to access our API.
-- Explain CORS headers
+- Explain CORS headers.

 ### Introduction